sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

   sensu-site          check-sensu-site   http-check OK: HTTP Status 200 for https://sensu.io                           0   false      2021-10-21 19:27:05 +0000 UTC   xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 {{< /code >}}

-## Next steps
+## What's next

-The files you created with check and entity definitions can become part of your [monitoring as code][4] repository.
-Storing your Sensu configurations the same way you would store code means they are portable and repeatable.
-Monitoring as code makes it possible to move to a more robust deployment without losing what you’ve started here and reproduce one environment’s configuration in another.

-Now that you know how to run a proxy check to verify website status and use proxy requests to run a check on two different proxy entities based on label evaluation, you can receive alerts based on the events your checks create.
+Now that you know how to run proxy checks to verify website status, you can receive alerts based on the events your checks create.
 Configure three more Sensu resources to start receiving alerts:

 - [Event filters][17], which the Sensu backend will apply to the observation data in events.
 Sensu then sends any events the filters do not remove for processing.